karpathy/cryptos/README.md

 ### Lightweight Node

 A lightweight Bitcoin Node that speaks a subset of the [Bitcoin protocol](https://en.bitcoin.it/wiki/Protocol_documentation) is in `cryptos/network.py`.
 This node connects to other nodes using Python's `socket`, performs version handshake and then can request block headers.
 E.g. we can walk the first 40,000 blocks (in batches of 2,000) and partially validate them.
-A Bitoin full node would fetch the full block (not just headers) with all transactions and also validate those, etc. But a partial validation would look like:
+A Bitcoin full node would fetch the full block (not just headers) with all transactions and also validate those, etc. But a partial validation would look like:

 ```python